backbone2k/backbone2k.github.io/_posts/2019-07-22-adfs-skip-mfa-for-certain-authentication-methods.md

 ---
 layout: post
-title: ADFS: Skip MFA for certain authentication methods
+title: ADFS - Skip MFA for certain authentication methods
 subtitle: Here you'll find all the ways to get in touch with me
 tags: [ADFS]
 ---